mui/material-ui/docs/data/joy/customization/themed-components/themed-components.md

 ### Extend variants

-When you add new variant to a component, you are opting-out of the global variant feature which lets you take full control of the CSS properties related to color (`color`, `background` and `border`).
+By creating new component variants, you're automatically opting out of the [global variant feature](/joy-ui/main-features/global-variants/), which allows you to have fine-grain control of the color-related CSS properties (`color`, `background` and `border`).

 ```js
 extendTheme({